-When the turn of a card or spin of a wheel becomes so important to you that you are prepared to sacrifice more than just the money then gambling has become more than just an innocent game of chance.
+When the turn of a card; the spin of a wheel or the next goal in a game becomes so important to you that you are prepared to sacrifice more than just the money then gambling has become more than just an innocent game of chance.

-Today there are an estimated 40 million gamblers worldwide and young people are participating in even greater numbers, largely in part to the easy accessibility of gambling websites.
-The enormous growth in internet gambling means that often the activity is undertaken in isolation and seclusion, two factors that enable a person’s problem to remain undetected until the gambling is out of control.
+Today there are an estimated 40 million gamblers worldwide and young people are participating in even greater numbers, largely in part to the easy accessibility of gambling websites and the proliferation of mobile phone use.
+The enormous growth in internet and mobile gambling means that often the activity is undertaken in isolation and seclusion, two factors that enable a person’s problem to remain undetected until the gambling is out of control.

 Steve Andrews’s talk will allow young people an insight into the progressive nature of gambling and how the illness that is compulsive gambling can develop.
-Drawing on his experiences of compulsive gamblers, Steve will identify the symptoms and highlight the destructive patterns that accompany this form of addiction.
+Drawing on his experiences, Steve will identify the symptoms and highlight the destructive patterns that accompany this form of addiction.